 The first half of my senior year in high school I decided to take a CNA class.
-Up until that point all I ever wanted to be was a nurse, so I figured I might as well take that first step and get some experience under my belt.
+Up until that point, all I ever wanted to be was a nurse, so I figured I might as well take that first step and get some experience under my belt.
 By January 2007 I had my CNA certification.
 Although I didn't end up going on to be a nurse, working with my CNA has been such an incredible opportunity.
 I've been able to work in an Alzheimer's unit, as a Health Counselor, in long-term care, short-term care.
 The area I have spent the most time in has been transitional rehabilitation; in other words, post-surgical rehab.

 For instance, earlier this week I was in talking to a lady that has been with us a couple of times after different surgeries.
 The first time it was her right knee, the next her back, and this time her left knee.
 I was working there when she had her first knee done, but not for her back.
 She came back a few weeks ago after having her second knee done and remembered exactly who I was.
 There is nothing work related that I love more than having return patients.
-It's bittersweet because you hate to have to see them go through another surgery, but the connection that comes when the patient comes back for a second time is like running in to a best friend that you haven't seen in years.
+It's bittersweet because you have to see them go through another surgery, but the connection that comes when the patient comes back for the second time is like running into a best friend that you haven't seen in years.
 That is exactly how it was with this lady.

-For the sake of this story we will call her Maria, and Maria loves to talk.
+For the sake of this story, we will call her Maria, and Maria loves to talk.
 We talk about Africa.
 We talk about the Philippines.
 We talk about the adorable little lady down that hall that everyone loves.
-Well this time as I was getting her all settled in to bed she wanted to know about my relationship status.
+Well this time as I was getting her all settled into bed she wanted to know about my relationship status.
 The next thing I know we are talking about the time Maria, a very devoted Catholic, decided to join the convent.
 Understand that this lady and her chatterbox ways also happens to be a little rebellious at times, hence the reason we are calling her Maria.
 My mind immediately went to "The Sound of Music."

 I love learning about other peoples beliefs, and the way other cultures and religions do things.
 For instance, did you know that the Roman Catholic convents worldwide house over 800,000 nuns and sisters?
 Did you know that the two are different?
 Or that the clothing they wear is called a "habit"?
-Did you know that before they have taken their vows they wear white and after they wear black, unless they are Missionaries of Charity, then they wear blue.
+Did you know that before they have taken their vows they wear white and after they wear black unless they are Missionaries of Charity, then they wear blue?
 I also learned, although this could have just been in Maria's specific convent, that while there they are only allowed to talk during two specific time frames a day and that they are usually no longer than an hour.
 I learned that when leaving the convent you are not allowed to tell any of the other women that you are leaving.
 No goodbyes, you just simply have to disappear.
-I learned that they attend college at a typical collage with everyday people.
+I learned that they attend college at a typical college with everyday people.
 I learned that there is so much more to their devotion than I ever realized.